How to install Canonical Kubernetes with DISA STIG hardening

 sudo reboot

 DISA STIG recommends enabling --protect-kernel-defaults=true so that kubelet will not modify kernel flags.
-This requires that the kernel be configured in advance as shown below:
+This requires the kernel to be configured in advance as shown below:

 sudo tee /etc/sysctl.d/99-kubelet.conf <<EOF